axyorah/hn-post-clusterer/README.md

 $ git clone https://github.com/axyorah/hn-post-clusterer.git
 ```

-- create fresh python virtual environment for this project by going to the project root the running:
+- create fresh python virtual environment for this project by; to do that go to the project root and run:
   - if you're on Linux or Mac:
   ```bash
   $ python3 -m venv venv